smillims/kottans-frontend/README.md

 ----

-***My expectations [course about Git](https://classroom.udacity.com/courses/ud123)***: I didn't know what to expact, besause before that I had no idea what is Git and what is he like (forgive me Mark Zuckerberg).
+***My expectations from [course about Git](https://classroom.udacity.com/courses/ud123)***: I didn't know what to expact, besause before that I had no idea what is Git and what is he like (forgive me Mark Zuckerberg).

 ---